The live presentation will take place on April 16, 2020, 3:00-4:00pm ET.

 How to Earn Credit

 Participants who wish to earn AMA PRA Category 1 Credit™, nursing continuing professional development pharmacology contact hours (NCPD, formerly CNE), or a certificate of participation may do so by attending the live presentation and completing the evaluation.
+Participants claiming CE credit for psychologists must attend the full presentation to claim credit.
 After evaluating the program, course participants will be provided with an opportunity to claim hours of participation and print an official CME certificate (physicians), NCPD certificate (nursing), or certificate of participation (non-physicians) showing the event date and hours earned.

 Continuing Education Credit